dalibo/pitrery/install.md

 use with bigger database clusters, however the compression saves a lot of space.

 The second is `rsync`.
-It synchronizes PGDATA and each tablespace to a directory inside the backup, and try to optimize data transfer by hardlinking the files of the previous backup (provided it was done with the "rsync" method).
-This method should offer the best speed for the base backup, and is recommanded for bigger databases clusters (more than several hundreds of gigabytes).
+It synchronises PGDATA and each tablespace to a directory inside the backup, and try to optimise data transfer by hardlinking the files of the previous backup (provided it was done with the "rsync" method).
+This method should offer the best speed for the base backup, and is recommended for bigger databases clusters (more than several hundreds of gigabytes).

 The default method is `tar`.
 It can be configured by setting the